 - Yearbook: A course designed as an upper-level course for producing the MPCS yearbook.

 MPCS partners with local business, medical, and service organizations to provide seniors with internship opportunities.
 Internships enable students to gain hands-on experience in areas of interest.

 The goLead course starting junior year engages students in real-world leadership development.
 The course also provides avenues for senior-year internships in various fields.

 ABUNDANT EXTRACURRICULAR CLUBS AND ACTIVITIES

-Developing servent-leaders is part of the mission of MPCS.
-Our high school students are actively involved in many different clubs and service organizations which help develop responsibility, collaboration, and a heart to serve.
+Developing servant-leaders is part of the mission of MPCS.
+Our high school students are actively involved in many different clubs and service organizations, which help develop responsibility, collaboration, and a heart to serve.